 Having low pressure typically means you may use less water.
 For example, the lower the water pressure, the fewer litres per minute the shower will use.

 For water saving tips, or to check your rostered watering days, see our Save water section.

 Property owners are advised that the assessment of maximum pressure is based on an area of the property, measured 30 metres back from the block's supply point.
 Unlike standard residential sized blocks, where generally the whole lot is within a 30 metre distance, it is difficult to provide standard service levels to all parts of large blocks.

 A water pressure exemption notification will be included on the Landgate Property Investment Report.
 This will allow prospective buyers to determine if a property has a water pressure exemption.

 A notification will also be included on your Water Corporation customer water use and service charges account.

 Yes, impacted customers will be notified on an annual basis via their customer service charges and water use bill.

 As a strategy for reducing water loss, we also run a water pressure management program.
-This program aims to reduce water pressure in targeted areas, where pressure exceeds 50mH.
-Typically, we aim to deliver 35mH, which is more than double the legal requirement.
+This program aims to reduce water pressure in targeted areas, where pressure can exceed 50mH.
+Following the implementation of the program, we will continue to deliver above our license requirements.